-Civilization has made the use of chemicals part of human life.
+Civilization has made the use of chemicals an essential part of human life.
 These chemicals, mostly synthetic products, have found entry into human diets.
 They are used as food seasoning agents and include monosodium glutamate (MSG) (Sharma et al. 2013).
 Monosodium glutamate is an endocrine disruptor (WHO/UNEP, 2013) which is toxic to humans and experimental animals (Egbuonu et al. 2010).
 Once ingested, MSG initiates the excessive generation of reactive oxygen species (ROS) (Sharma, 2015).
-MSG is a bleaching agent used in laundry for stain removal (Olugbenga et al. 2014).
-And I have reported the use of MSG to induce leiomyoma in laboratory female Wistar rats (Eze-Steven, 2019).
+MSG is a bleaching agent used in laundry for stain removal (Olugbenga et al. 2014), and has been reported to induce leiomyoma in laboratory female Wistar rats (Eze-Steven, 2019).
 The incidence of fibroid, in Nigeria, is high among reproductive-aged women and it ranges from 17.9 - 26% compared to 5 - 11% reported in Europe and United States (Ekine et al. 2015).

-The choice of alternative medicine in treatment of diseases is on the increase with Spondias mombin Linn used in treating postpartum infections (Uchendu and Isek, 2008).
+The choice of alternative medicine in treatment of diseases is on the increase with Spondias mombin Linn used in the treatment of postpartum infections (Uchendu and Isek, 2008).
 However, the effect of this plant on hepatocytes has not been investigated, hence this study.
-The objective of this study is to investigate the effects of Spondias mombin leaves on hepatocytes of female Wistar rats ingested with monosodium glutamate.
+The objective of this study is to investigate the effects of Spondias mombin leaf extracts on hepatocytes of female Wistar rats ingested with monosodium glutamate induced leiyomyoma.